 The path is lined with nearly ripe blackberry bushes.
 There were just a few perfectly black ones, which we enjoyed.
 Be very cautious of the poison ivy though.

-After about a half mile walk we reached Log Hollow Falls.
+After about a half-mile walk we reached Log Hollow Falls.
 It is on the right side of the road.
-There is a small, but very uneven path to the base of the falls.
+There is a small, but the very uneven path to the base of the falls.
 If you have bad knees, I’d suggest enjoying the views from the road.